ARCAD-Software/microservices-vscode/docs/code-similarity.md

 ![Execution Result](_media/tms-code-similarity-execution-result.png)

+The results view provides details about the following elements:
 - Component name, object type, application, environment, and version
 - Start and end lines of the similar code block